1. How far is the departure point from Koror Airport

 10. How may I pay on board for marine park fees, merchandise and services?

 Any park fees, merchandise, services and alcoholic beverages purchased on board should be settled at the end of your cruise.
-All prices are in Euro, however guests may choose to pay in Euro, GBP, US$, AU$ or NZ$.
+All prices are in US$.
 Credit card payments are also accepted however a fee of 3.5% will be levied to your final bill.

 11. What is the custom regarding tipping the staff and crew?